-Connect the following sensors to a data logger to monitor algal growth: (1) a real-time optical density sensor[29], which measures absorbance at two wavelengths—650 and 750 nm—and can detect a maximum algal cell concentration of 1.05 g/L; (2) a DO sensor; (3) air and pond thermocouples; (4) a pH sensor; and (5) an EC sensor.
+Connect the following sensors to a data logger to monitor algal growth: (1) a real time optical density sensor[29], which measures absorbance at two wavelengths—650 and 750 nm—and can detect a maximum algal cell concentration of 1.05 g/L; (2) a DO sensor; (3) air and pond thermocouples; (4) a pH sensor; and (5) an EC sensor.

 NOTE: Additionally, the pH and EC sensors are connected to a transmitter.
 The data logger unit configuration is shown in Figure 3.